 This is an excellent 3 pitch route, that does not see much traffic mostly due to the 60-90 minute approach, if it were on the road side, it would be classic.
 It is on the north side of the watchman tower feature.

-Pitch 1: (5.9) Start in a straight in hand crack 50 on the left side of a 50 foot tower to a stance to a belay stance. (no bolts top of pitch 1)
+Pitch 1: (5.9) Start in a straight in hand crack 50 feet on the left side of a 50 foot tower to a belay stance. (no bolts top of pitch 1)

 Pitch 2: (5.9+) Left facing hand crack to a roof with good face holds, to a short arete and to a bolted belay stance.

 Pitch 3: (5.11) starts as splitter straight in fingers on two cracks, then that turns into hands and its a little steeper through the last section, end in a bolted belay.

 2 60M ropes